DeeptiDeva/TestGIT/README.md

-# TestGIT
-TestGIT is my first local repository
+# TestGIT is my first local repository
+## It includes my test data that i create during course
+### This also has some random files to show if i try something